 Of course, the very notion of a “sin stock” raises some interesting philosophical questions.
 Who decides which business models are unethical or immoral?

-For example, is it wrong to sell cigarettes to individuals who already know that such items can cause cancer?
+For example, is it wrong to sell cigarettes to individuals who already know they can cause cancer?
 People have free will, after all.

 Plus, different individuals may come to different conclusions about what is immoral.
-For example, a vegan may find that agricultural products that deal in animal meats are deeply unethical.
-But most of us carnivores do not consider such stocks sinful.
+For example, a vegan may find agricultural products that deal in animal meats are deeply unethical.
+But most carnivores do not consider such stocks sinful.

 Just as individuals can differ in their moral sentiments, whole societies and cultures can differ as well.
-A business practice or product that Americans find problematic may be just fine with investors in China or the Middle East, and vice versa.
+A business practice or product that Americans find problematic may be just fine with investors in China.
+And vice versa.

 Despite such philosophical differences, there is a core group of businesses that tend to fall under the rubric of sin stocks: gambling, alcohol and tobacco stocks.
-It is primarily these that we shall be focusing on in the rest of this article.
+It is primarily these that we will focus on in the rest of this article.

 Why Invest in Sin Stocks?